 Maybe that’s also why I’ve worked for the State, in one capacity or another ever since then.
-I continued working at the Capitol for about 8 or 9 years during several interesting events in the state’s history (more to come in future entries) and then another 9 years working in the office of the Comptroller of Public Accounts, during the administration of the increasingly larger-than-life Bob Bullock.
-In the subsequent years, I’ve found myself lawyering in defense of Texas and her agencies, I’ve had the opportunity to research and learn bits and pieces about Texas history, its Constitution, and its lands that I think readers might find as interesting as I do.
+I continued working at the Capitol for about eight or nine years during several interesting events in the state’s history and then another nine years in the office of the Comptroller of Public Accounts, during the administration of the increasingly larger-than-life Bob Bullock.
+In subsequent years, I’ve found myself lawyering in defense of Texas and her agencies at the Attorney General’s office.
+I’ve had the opportunity to research and learn bits and pieces about Texas history, its Constitution, and its lands that might be of interest to readers.
 So, give me a chance – it’s possible that I’m much less boring than you might think on such topics.

 Nowadays, I find so much meaning and significance in thenadays.
 The reason could be as William Faulkner said: “The past is never dead.
 It’s not even passed.”
 As I get older, that becomes increasingly clear to me.